wistia/wistia-open-docs/_posts/embedding.md

 If you can't include JavaScript on your website, or something is making your Standard embed look a little... weird, give the Fallback option a try.

 {{ "The Fallback embed should only be used if the Standard inline embed won't work on your website for some strange reason.
-Please [tell us](http://wistia.com/support/contact) if that happens!" | note }}
+Please [tell us](http://wistia.com/support/contact) if that happens!" | alert }}

 ## Popover Embeds